jolpica/jolpica-f1/docs/endpoints/drivers.md

 [← Documentation Home](/docs/README.md)
 # Drivers

-Returns list of drivers in alphabetical order by `driverId`
+Returns a list of drivers in alphabetical order by `driverId`

 **URL** : `/ergast/f1/drivers/`